brankart/ensdam/README.md

 EnsDAM is distributed under the terms of the CeCILL free software license agreement.
 See LICENSE.txt for more information.

+EnsDAM code is written in Fortran.
+Interfaces to python and julia are in development.

 ### Installation of EnsDAM

 You need a FORTRAN-90 compiler and the NetCDF library (with f90 support) installed.